oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 	*  The network security rules of other resources can reference the NSGs associated with the load balancer to ensure access.

 	Example: ["ocid1.nsg.oc1.phx.unique_ID"]
+* `request_id_header` - If isRequestIdEnabled is true then this field contains the name of the header field that contains the unique request id that is attached to every request from the load balancer to the load balancer backends and to every response from the load balancer.

+	If a request to the load balancer already contains a header with same name as specified in requestIdHeader then the load balancer will not change the value of that field.

+	If this field is set to "" this field defaults to X-Request-Id.
 * `routing_policies` - A named ordered list of routing rules that is applied to a listener.

 	**Warning:** Oracle recommends that you avoid using any confidential information when you supply string values using the API.